deton57/oke-labs/oke-rancher/readme.md

 and Rancher, as an open source tool that can manage the Kubernetes.

+prerequisite -

-prerequisite - before you being make sure you have Oracle OCI account.
+1. before you being make sure you have Oracle OCI account.
 Sign in page: https://www.oracle.com/cloud/sign-in.html If you don't have a cloud account, you can create a free trial here:
 <URL>

+2. Mobaxterm installed

+3. Putty + Puttygen installed

+4. If you are using your current OCI Account, and you are not under root compartment, please make sure you have permissions for:

+1. Creating Virtual Cloud Network and Subnets.
+2. Creating Compute Instance + Shapes + Images permission.
+3. Creating OKE Cluster with all the permissions.
+4. Make sure your OKE has permissions to create Networks and Storage.

 Lab steps: